GoogleCloudPlatform/generative-ai/rag_grounding/README.md

 ### Search

-Vertex AI Search is an end to end Search engine which delivers high quality grounded generation and RAG at scale, built in.
+Vertex AI Search is an end-to-end Search engine which delivers high quality grounded generation and RAG at scale, built-in.

 Vertex AI Vector Search is a extremely performant Vector Database which powers Vertex AI Search.
 Other database like AlloyDB and BigQuery also have vector